4d/4D-Mobile-App-Server/Documentation/Classes/Session.md

 - #### `getAllMailAddresses()`

-This function will retrieve all the mail addresses found in session files.
+This function will retrieve all the mail addresses found in application sessions files.

 ```4d
 $response:=$sessions.getAllMailAddresses()